r4victor/tenthousandmeters/content/blog/python_bts_13.md

 }
 ```

 On Unix-like systems the implementation of the GIL relies on primitives provided by the [pthreads](https://man7.org/linux/man-pages/man7/pthreads.7.html) library.
 These include mutexes and conditional variables.
 In short, they work as follows.
 A thread calls [`pthread_mutex_lock(mutex)`](https://linux.die.net/man/3/pthread_mutex_lock) to lock the mutex.
-When another does the same, it blocks.
+When another thread does the same, it blocks.
 The OS puts it on the queue of threads that wait for the mutex and wakes it up when the first thread calls [`pthread_mutex_unlock(mutex)`](https://linux.die.net/man/3/pthread_mutex_unlock).
 Only one thread can run the protected code at a time.

 Conditional variables allow one thread to wait until another thread makes some condition true.
 To wait on a conditional variable a thread locks a mutex and calls [`pthread_cond_wait(cond, mutex)`](https://linux.die.net/man/3/pthread_cond_wait) or [`pthread_cond_timedwait(cond, mutex, time)`](https://linux.die.net/man/3/pthread_cond_wait).
 These calls atomically unlock the mutex and make the thread block.
 The OS puts the thread on a waiting queue and wakes it up when another thread calls [`pthread_cond_signal()`](https://linux.die.net/man/3/pthread_cond_signal).
 The awakened thread locks the mutex again and proceeds.
-Here's a pseudocode:
+Here's how conditional variables are typically used:

 ```python
 # awaiting thread